JetBrains/kotlin-web-site/pages/docs/reference/mpp-dsl-reference.md

 The Kotlin Multiplatform Gradle plugin is a tool for creating [Kotlin multiplatform](multiplatform.html) projects.
 Here we provide a reference of its contents; use it as a reminder when writing Gradle build scripts for Kotlin multiplatform projects.
-For the concepts of Kotlin multiplatform projects and instructions on writing build scripts with the plugin, see [Building Multiplatform Projects with Gradle](building-mpp-with-gradle.html).
+Learn the [concepts of Kotlin multiplatform projects, how to create and configure them](mpp-intro.html).

 ## Table of Contents